hikuley/watch-list-app/server-side/docs/kafka-topics.md

 To remove a topic that's no longer needed:

 1. Remove it from the `KafkaTopics` object in `src/common/message/kafka.topics.ts`
+2. If `KAFKA_DELETE_REDUNDANT_ON_STARTUP` is set to `true`, the topic will be automatically deleted when the application restarts
-2. Run the sync command to remove it from Kafka:
+3. Alternatively, run the sync command to remove it from Kafka immediately:
    ```bash
    npm run sync:kafka-topics
    ```